ayushdgupta/Stream-API/README.md

 # Stream-API

-In this Repo we have given few examples n JAVA 8 stream API to learn the basics.
+In this Repo we have given few examples on JAVA 8 stream API to learn the basics.
+Checkout master branch.